nlesc-sherlock/emma/README.md

 ## Deployment

-An deployment is done using the demos for the Sherlock project.
+A deployment is done using the demos for the Sherlock project.
 ```
 ansible-playbook demo.yml
 ```